F4l13n5n0w/sn0wldr/README.md

-# C2Loader
+# sn0wldr

-## This is used to generate a AV bypassed C2 loader from shellcode.
+## This is used to generate a AV bypassed sc loader.

 up to test day, most common AVs can be bypassed: Windows defender, ATP, CS Falcon, Carbon Black, Red Canary, Cylance and McAfee.